aleen42/PersonalWiki/Programming/JavaScript/high_performance/practices/practices.md

 ### 5. Summary

-Performance optimization is always existed in our code, therefore sometimes we should take following cases in mind:
+Performance optimization always exists in our code, therefore sometimes we should take the following cases in mind:

 - Avoid the double evaluation penalty of using `eval()` and the `Function()` constructor.
 Also, pass functions into `setTimeout()` and `setInterval()` instead of strings.
 - Use object and array literals to create them.
 - Use lazy loading or conditional advance loading when browser-detection logic is necessary.
-- When performance mathematical operations, consider using bitwise operators.
+- When the performance mathematical operations, consider using bitwise operators.
 - Native methods are always faster.